Scarabol/rock-raiders-web/README.md

 ## Technical Debt

-- Improve type safety for job system with separate sets for each fulfiller type
-- Introduce async UI load functions to make sure all assets are ready before showing UI and avoid unnecessary re-renders on start
-- Uplift configuration parsing into loading process for type safety and error resilience
 - Move three.js rendering to separate worker (blocked until [worker support for audio](https://github.com/WebAudio/web-audio-api/issues/2423) is solved, so [AudioContext](https://github.com/mrdoob/three.js/blob/master/src/audio/AudioContext.js) does not need _window_